 - The batter is now ready for frying.

-- Keep a small cup of Wheat Flour handy in case you found the batter runny while making the fritters.
+- Keep a small cup of Wheat Flour handy in case you find the batter runny while making the fritters.
 You can add extra flour to make the batter a bit thick.

 - Heat sufficient oil in a Deep bottom Pan for deep frying the fritters.